FreerGit/degen/README.md

 - [ ] add coinbase trade feed
 - [ ] make settings savable - local storage

+## UI work
+- [ ] Make the drag icon on the orderbook larger and white
+- [ ] Trade feed should be scaling color from min

 ## Issues

 Who handles subscriptions?